Stephen Hasner | Workplace Injuries | November 24, 2017

 Some head injuries—called traumatic brain injuries—cause changes in brain function.
 Concussions generally are mild traumatic brain injuries.
 However, concussion symptoms can range from mild to severe.

 Traumatic brain injuries can occur whenever something strikes the head.
 Some head injuries are mild and will heal largely on their own, but certainly they require proper care.
 More severe injuries can result in symptoms such as memory loss, personality changes, and mood swings.
 Rarely, but in the most severe manifestations, traumatic brain injuries can cause permanent brain damage or even death.

 If you suffer a personal injury to your head at work in the Savannah area, take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.
-The attorneys at Hasner Law can help.
-You can contact Hasner Law at (912) 234-2334 or at their online contact form.
+The attorneys at Hasner Law PC can help.

 For more information, please contact the Savannah workplace accident law firm of Hasner Law P.C. at our nearest location to schedule a free consultation today.

 We serve in Fulton County, Chatham County, and its surrounding areas: